Mamata Banerjee lashes out at BJP, says ‘won’t allow anyone to topple my govt’

 Amid Bengal violence, Governor Tripathi briefs PM, Shah on 'ground situation'

-Tripathi told reporters before the meeting that it was a courtesy call as he had not called on the prime minister since he took over for a second term.
+Tripathi told reporters before the meeting that it was a courtesy call as he had not called on the Prime Minister since he took over for a second term.

-The state's ruling Trinamool Congress and the BJP have been trading charges over political violence in the state, with the TMC terming the MHA advisory as a conspiracy against its dispensation.
+The state's ruling Trinamool Congress (TMC) and the BJP have been trading charges over political violence in the state, with the TMC terming the MHA advisory as a conspiracy against its dispensation.